Predictive Learning on Hidden Tree-Structured Ising Models: Preliminaries and Outline of Proof

-In Lemma~\ref{independent_products} we prove two fundamental properties of the model.
-These results were used by~\cite{bresler2018learning}: for completeness we give a short and more general argument here.
-The first result is that if $\p(\bx)$ is an tree-shaped distribution on $\{-1,+1\}^p$ model with tree structure $\T$, then the random variables $\{X_i X_j : (i,j)\in\mc{E}\}$ are independent.
-The tree structure is necessary: the statement does not hold when there is at least one loop in the set of edges.
-The last fact can be proved by considering a simple counterexample with three nodes and a single cycle.
-The second part of Lemma \ref{independent_products} is a short proof of the correlation decay property.
+In Lemma~\ref{independent_products} we prove two fundamental properties of the model, the independence of the random variables $\{X_i X_j : (i,j)\in\mc{E}\}$ and the \textit{correlation decay property} (CDP).
 To the best of our knowledge, these properties are known but there is no reference for the corresponding proofs in the literature. \begin{lemma} Let $\bX$ be a random binary vector in $\{-1,+1\}^p$ drawn according to a forest-structured distribution $\p(\cdot)$ with uniform marginal distributions on each entry $X_i$ for $i \in [p]$.
 Then the elements of the collection of $|\mc{E}|$ random variables $\{ X_i X_j : (i,j)\in\mc{E}\}$, are independent.
 Furthermore, we have

 so the Correlation Decay Property (CDP) holds since $|\mu_{e}|\leq1$ for all $e\in\mc{E}.$ \end{lemma}